What Does It Really Mean When There's A 20% Chance Of Rain? It's Complicated

 Advertisement

-I first caught wind of the actual meaning of the Percentage of Precipitation (PoP), as it’s known in meteorological circles, on TikTok.
+I first caught wind of the actual meaning of the Probability of Precipitation (PoP), as it’s known in meteorological circles, on TikTok.
 A video went around that claimed that a 30% chance of rain doesn’t mean that there’s a… 30% chance that it might rain that day.
 Instead, it means there’s a 100% chance it will rain, but said precipitation will only cover 30% of a given area.
 Cue the pandemonium.
 Who would have assumed that was the correct interpretation?
 People felt lied to.
 But for every viewer expressing dismay, another expressed skepticism.
 How could we be sure this random TikToker had it right?
 (Spoiler: They didn’t.)

 The TikToker — who didn't respond to Refinery29’s request for comment by press time — was incorrect, but the truth is, PoP is tricky to define.
 I asked Castle Williams, PhD, a social science contractor supporting National Oceanic and Atmospheric Administration's Research's Weather Program Office, to explain PoP to me as though I was a precocious fourth grader.
 He said that would be “a really difficult ask.”